-From 6 April 2016, dividend tax credits have been replaced by an annual £5,000 tax-free allowance on dividend income.
+There is currently an annual £5,000 tax-free allowance on dividend income.
 Above this amount, individuals will pay tax on their dividend income at a rate dependent on their income tax bracket and personal circumstances.
-The Company will continue to provide registered shareholders with a confirmation of dividends paid by the Company and this should be included with any other dividend income received when calculating and reporting to HMRC total dividend income received.
+The Company provides registered shareholders with a confirmation of dividends paid by the Company and this should be included with any other dividend income received when calculating and reporting to HMRC total dividend income received.
 It is the shareholder's responsibility to include all dividend income when calculating any tax liability.